All Episodes

 I know I'm a naturally funny guy, but I'm not trying to be funny here.

-And I I'm not, I'm not trying to be outrageous.
+And I'm not trying to be outrageous.

-When somebody explained to me what problem was laid bare in Ferguson?
+When somebody explained to me, what problem was laid bare in Ferguson?

 What problem was laid bare?

-The problem in Ferguson, we're being led to believe is the cops.
+The problem in Ferguson, we're being led to believe, is the cops.

 The problem in Ferguson, the cops are making the residents nervous and feeling like second-class citizens.